MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/webview2.md

 - All Windows versions
 - MSAL.NET version 4.28.0 and higher
-- [WebView2 runtime](https://developer.microsoft.com/microsoft-edge/webview2/) must be installed on the machine
+- [WebView2 runtime](https://developer.microsoft.com/microsoft-edge/webview2/) must be installed on the machine.

 ## Evergreen runtime